RosboneMako/MakoCelo/README.md

 # MakoCelo
-Log file parser for Company of Heroes 2 match stats
+Log file parser for Company of Heroes 2 match stats.
+Written in Visual Basic 2019.

 SUMMARY
 ------------------------------------------------------------------